-- Coordinate with the CSP, 3PAO, and agency to schedule the SAR Debrief - Provide guidance to the 3PAO and CSP to inform the development of a SAR Debrief presentation - Review the completed SAR Debrief presentation to verify that all required content is covered - Remain available to answer any questions leading up to the SAR Debrief
+- Provide guidance to the 3PAO and CSP to inform the development of a SAR debrief presentation. - Review the completed SAR debrief presentation to verify that all required content is covered. - Remain available to answer any questions leading up to the SAR debrief.